Automatic Testing With Reusable Adversarial Agents: Problem Statement and Background

-Reinforcement learning provides a class of algorithms to train goal-driven agents \cite{sutton_reinforcement_2018}.
-As part of the training process, we sample the initial state of each episode with a probability distribution \(\mu(x)\) that is nonzero at all states.
-Thus, if given enough time, all states will eventually be selected as the initial state.
-Additionally, we fix the policies of the adversarial agents to be \(\epsilon\)-soft.
-This means that for each state \(x\) and every action \(a\), \(\pi(a|x) \ge \epsilon\), where \(\epsilon > 0\) is a parameter.
-Taken together, random sampling of initial states and \(\epsilon\)-soft policies ensure that the agent performs sufficient exploration and avoids converging prematurely to local optima.
-In fact, it ensures that if the algorithm runs long enough, the global optimum will eventually be found, as all trajectories have nonzero probability.

-{ \bf Q-Learning:} Q-learning is an algorithm used for reinforcement learning that does not require knowledge of the agent's environment.
-The agent maintains a table whose rows correspond to the states of the system and whose columns correspond to the actions.
-For a state-action pair \((x, a)\), the entry at row \(x\) and column \(a\) represents the quality \(q(x,a)\) that the agent has currently calculated.
+We now briefly review a classic model-free RL algorithm called q-learning and summarize two deep RL algorithms: Deep Q-learning and Proximal Policy Optimization (PPO).
+In q-learning, we learn a state-action value function \(q(\astate, \action)\), which represents the believed value of taking action \(\action\) when in state \(\astate\).
+Note that \(\valuefn(\astate) = \max_\action q(\astate, \action)\).
+In q-learning, the agent maintains a table whose rows correspond to the states of the system and columns correspond to the actions.
+The entry \(q(\astate, \action)\), encodes an approximation to the state-action value function computed by the algorithm.
 The table is initialized randomly.
-At each time step \(t\), the agent considers the current state value \(x_t\) and, for each action \(a \in A\), uses the table to judge the quality of that action from this state, \(q(x_t, a)\).
-Then, based on this judgment, it selects an action \(a_t\) based on the \(\epsilon\)-greedy policy described above.
-Next, at time step \(t+1\), the agent observes the reward received \(r_{t+1}\) as well as the new state \(x_{t+1}\), and it uses this information to update its beliefs about its previous behavior via the update equation
+At each time step \(t\), the agent uses the table to select an action \(\action_t\) based on an \(\varepsilon\)-greedy policy, i.e. it chooses a random action with probability $\varepsilon$, and with probability $1-\varepsilon$, chooses $\text{argmax}_{\action \in \actions} q(\astate,\action)$.
+Next, at time step \(t+1\), the agent observes the reward received \(R_{t+1}\) as well as the new state \(\astate_{t+1}\), and it uses this information to update its beliefs about its previous behavior.
+During the training process, we sample the initial state of each episode with a probability distribution \(\mu(\astate)\) that is nonzero at all states.
+Given enough time, all states will eventually be selected as the initial state.
+We also fix the policies of the ado agents to be \(\varepsilon\)-soft.
+This means that for each state \(\astate\) and every action \(\action\), \(\pi(a|x) \ge \varepsilon\), where \(\varepsilon > 0\) is a parameter.
+Together, random sampling of initial states and \(\varepsilon\)-soft policies ensure that the agent performs sufficient exploration and avoids converging prematurely to local optima.